 Driving through the rainforest

-El Yunque was designed in a way that all individuals can enjoy including those with a handicap that are may not be able to walk and explore the trails.
-Of course, the best experience is by foot, however if you’re not able to walk or short on time, you can drive through the rainforest and even see a few falls along the way.
+All individuals can enjoy a visit to El Yunque, including those that may have physical limitations.
+The best way to experience that rainforest is by foot; if you’re not able to walk or you’re short on time, you can drive along and see a few waterfalls along the way and enjoy the sights.
 If you have sunroof, open it the whole way and look up at the giant ferns.
-There is a lookout tour with steps that end at an open observation patio with breathtaking views that extend all the way to the east coast on a clear day.
+There is a lookout tower with an open observation patio at the top with breathtaking views that extend all the way to the east coast shores on a clear day.

 If you would like to enjoy El Yunque to the max, there are some nice small inns in the heart of the rainforest as well as many resorts and hotels on the east region of Puerto Rico.